Digital Infrastructure: Meet Luis Lopez

 Tell us a bit about yourself – your role and career journey

-For the last year and a half, I have been working in-house for one of our clients managing their construction projects and as a technical consultant on the design of data centers.
-Over the last three years, I’ve worked on a total of nine data center projects in Mexico — three as a technical advisor focusing on design and construction administration and six as a construction manager and customer representative.
+During the last year and a half, I have been working in-house for one of our clients managing their construction projects and as a technical consultant on the design of data centers.
+Over the last four years, I’ve worked on a total of nine data center projects in Mexico — three as a technical advisor focusing on design and construction administration and seven as a construction manager and customer representative.

 Talk to us about a project that has impacted or been a major highlight of your career.
 How is it solving the challenges and issues many tech companies and communities are facing today?